aelmosalamy/elmosalamy-blog/content/posts/Novacore A Never-ending chain/index.md

 	# --- redacted ---
 ```

-It turns out, because we accessed the API unconventionally via a Traefik bypass, we do not have a "real" user session since we bypassed the `token_required` which queried and linked us with our respective `user_id`:
+It turns out, because we accessed the API unconventionally using our Traefik bypass, we are not given a "real" user session.
+This is because we bypassed `token_required` which queried and linked us with our respective `user_id`:
 ```python
         db_session = Database()
         valid, user = db_session.validate_token(token)